Your baby is 13 weeks old

 This month will mark the start of a 'social' period for your baby, which can last all through babyhood and beyond.
 He hasn’t quite reached the ‘clingy’ stage and literally smiles and charms anyone close by.
 Your baby may be able to lift his head up a little further this month, probably somewhere near 90 degrees whilst on his tummy.
 This, however, is just a guide and lots of babies are nowhere near this stage yet.

-The time your baby spends on his tummy is very important as it helps him to develop strong neck and head muscles and also the muscles that will enable him to crawl.
+The time your 13 week old baby spends on his tummy is very important as it helps him to develop strong neck and head muscles and also the muscles that will enable him to crawl.
 Make sure you supervise ‘tummy time’ when your baby is young.

-By three months it is probably time to start helping your baby get into some kind of routine if she isn’t already in one.
+By three months it is probably time to start helping your 13 week old baby get into some kind of routine if she isn’t already in one.
 Many parents obsess about this, mostly because of ‘helpful’ advice from others that they should have a routine sorted by now.

-Most babies will fall into a routine of sorts by themselves – for example, you were probably advised by your pediatrician to feed your baby on a three-hourly routine until she’s old enough to drop certain feeds, or her stomach is mature enough to go longer.
+Most 13 week old babies will fall into a routine of sorts by themselves – for example, you were probably advised by your pediatrician to feed your baby on a three-hourly routine until she’s old enough to drop certain feeds, or her stomach is mature enough to go longer.